The Spiritual Centre.co.uk

 Grape Must (Vitis vinifera, unfermented juice)

 Fully ripened red grapes are taken fresh, ideally in season, to nourish and gently rebuild strength.
-The fruit may be eaten whole to retain skin and seed compounds.
-Freshly pressed grape juice, or must, may also be taken in small daily quantities during periods of depletion.
+The fruit may be eaten whole to retain the skin and seed, supporting deeper restoration.

 Grapes should be taken at full ripeness.
 Juice is best consumed fresh and not overly processed.